rabyj/IFT712/Project/Notes.md

 - don't forget to mention what we could have done more
   - see if applying pca by set of features affect results
+  - properly integrating PCA to CV (particularly w Perceptron)
   - check for outliers
-  - apply pca without "whiten"
   - [Is it actually fine to perform unsupervised feature selection before cross-validation?](https://stats.stackexchange.com/questions/239898/is-it-actually-fine-to-perform-unsupervised-feature-selection-before-cross-valid)
   - [PCA and the train/test split](https://stats.stackexchange.com/questions/55718/pca-and-the-train-test-split)
   - using different scalers

-- Gaussian Naive Bayes : Show effect of pca whiten=false?
+- Gaussian Naive Bayes : Show effect of pca.
 Compare effect of PCA with Perceptron!!!

-- don't forget to verify is results are same w MLP when whiten=False.
-When PCA is used, specify details (whiten/n_components, so do it for LR)

 ## Information I need